 Does New Trier provide/sell styluses or Apple Pencils?

-No. For students who find it easier to write on an iPad with a stylus or Apple Pencil (iPad Pros only), there are many options available through a 3rd party retailer.
+No. For students who find it easier to write on an iPad with a stylus or Apple Pencil, there are many options available through Follett or other retailers.

 Does New Trier provide/sell portable chargers?

 No. We recommend that students charge their iPads each night in preparation for school the next day.
 If you find that the battery does not last long enough to stay charged through the day, we suggest purchasing a portable charger.